Beautiful Grand Place in Brussels

 The most impressive building along the Grand Place is the Hotel de Ville (also referred to as the City Hall or Stadhuis).
 And no, it is not a hotel like I originally thought!

-It is just a fancier name for the City Hall I guess… Built in the 1400s, its tower rises high at 96 meters (315 feet) and you can even take a guided 45-minute tour of it.
+It is just a fancier name for the City Hall… Built in the 1400s, its tower rises high at 96 meters (315 feet) and you can even take a guided 45-minute tour of it.

 Across from the Hotel de Ville is another spectacular Gothic building, the Maison du Roi (King’s House) that is now the Brussels City Museum.

 And it seems that no king ever lived here as in its name!
-Known as the previous “Bread Hall” as it was the site for the bread market, it currently showcases the history of Brussels.
+Known as the previous “Bread Hall” when it was the site for the bread market.
+Now, it currently showcases the history of Brussels.

 At first glance, you might tilt your head and say “huh” as it is a very unusual building.
 But once you stand and take it in, you can see all the unique and stunning details.